acktreptow/little-lemon-mobile-ux-ui/README.md

 Welcome to Little Lemon!
 A Chicago-based Mediterranean restaurant.

-This was the final project for the Principles of UX/UI Design chapter of Meta's Front-End Developer certification.
+This was the final project for the Principles of UX/UI Design chapter of Meta's Frontend Developer certification.

 ## Technologies Used: